khanny17/planit/README.md

 4. Run `node server.js` to start the server.

 Once the server is running, you can connect to the application at localhost:8080

+Don't forget to view the application in the mobile view on chrome!